Cakinn1/Anthony-internship/README.md

 Welcome to Ultraverse, a blockchain marketplace application.

-You can find the live, hosted version here → [Ultraverse Live](https://anthony-internship.vercel.app/)
+You can find the live, hosted version here → [Ultraverse Live](https://nft-markplace.vercel.app/)

-This project was my internship project, During this internship i learnt alot about creating detailed pull request, read documentation & explain why i programmed a feature.
-I created all functionality with technologies below.

 ## Built With